 Your belly may feel sore, like you pulled a muscle, for several days.
 Your doctor will give you pain medicine for this.
 It will take about a week for the skin around your feeding tube to heal.
 You may have some yellowish mucus where the feeding tube comes out of your belly.
-This is normal and is not a sign of infection.
+This is normal.
+It's not a sign of infection.

 You will need to learn how to use and care for your feeding tube.
 Your doctor may recommend that you have a nurse or dietitian visit you at home to help you get started with your feeding tube.
 At first you may need a friend or family member to help you with your tube feedings.
-But with practise, you may be able to do it yourself.
+But with practice, you may be able to do it yourself.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to feel better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter W527 in the search box to learn more about "Percutaneous Endoscopic Gastrostomy: What to Expect at Home."
+Enter W527 in the search box to learn more about "Percutaneous Endoscopic Gastrostomy: What to Expect at Home".